Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 I said, well, then my instincts were right.

-So we left it in there.
+So he left it in there.

 And that's why he liked Rush Revere because he puked on a bad guy.

-Because he had been taught that Christopher Columbus hated Native Americans and came here and killed them.
+He came home from school hating Christopher Columbus because he had been taught that Christopher Columbus hated Native Americans and came here and killed them.

 And then basically conquered and took everything he found himself.

-And he brought sexism, he brought uh sexually transmitted diseases.
+He brought sexually transmitted diseases.

 They actually even lay syphilis on Columbus.